tmcb/to/README.md

 and `jobs`.
 This workflow breaks down too often in remote terminal sessions, for obvious reasons.

-`to` brings together the convenience of a terminal multiplexer the ease of use of job control utilities.
+`to` brings together the convenience of a terminal multiplexer with the ease of use of job control utilities.

 ## noncomprehensive list of dependencies
 - `bash`